Speykious/SeeShark/Readme.md

 SeeShark is a simple cross-platform .NET library for handling camera and screen display inputs on Linux, Windows and MacOS.

-Using FFmpeg, it allows you to enumerate camera devices and decode raw frames in 199 different pixel formats (because that's how powerful FFmpeg is!).
+Using FFmpeg, it allows you to enumerate camera and display devices and decode raw frames in 206 different pixel formats (because that's how powerful FFmpeg is!).

 Features include:
 - Zero-copy.